 Proof: The notation $S{i,LDRRWA}(t_1, t_2)$ is abused in this lemma since LDRRWA does not decide the actual timing to service packets.
-In this lemma, $S{i,LDRRWA}(t_1, t_2)$ denotes the amount of data for a continuously backlogged flow $f_i$ in X continuous LDRRWA frames (of a particular class) using any inter-class scheduling scheme.
+In this lemma, $S{i,LDRRWA}(t_1, t_2)$ denotes the amount of data for a continuously backlogged flow f_i in X continuous LDRRWA frames (of a particular class) using any inter-class scheduling scheme.

-Since $f_i$ is continuously backlogged, it will try to send as many packets as possible in each frame.
-Since X frames enclose $[t_1, t_2)$ , flow $f_i$ will fully utilize at least X - 2 frames (all but the first frame and the last frame).
-In the X - 2frames, $(X - 2) \times quantum_i$ credits are generated for flow $f_i$ .
-The lookahead operation in the frame prior to the X - 2frames may borrow at most one packet, whose size is less than $L_M$ , from $f_i$ in the first of the X - 2 frames and flow $f_i$ in the last of the X - 2 frames may pass at most $L_M$ credits to the next frame.
+Since f_i is continuously backlogged, it will try to send as many packets as possible in each frame.
+Since X frames enclose $[t_1, t_2)$, flow f_i will fully utilize at least X - 2 frames (all but the first frame and the last frame).
+In the X - 2 frames, $(X - 2) \times quantum_i$ credits are generated for flow f_i .
+The lookahead operation in the frame prior to the X - 2 frames may borrow at most one packet, whose size is less than L_M , from f_i in the first of the X - 2 frames and flow f_i in the last of the X - 2 frames may pass at most L_M credits to the next frame.
 Note that the lookahead operation borrows at most one packet from each backlogged flow.
-Note also that, frames for a class do not pass credits between each other accumulatively for all flows in the class.
-However, an individual flow may pass credits between frames.
+Note also that, while frames for a class do not pass credits between each other accumulatively for all flows in the class, an individual flow may pass credits across frame boundaries.
 Thus,